geopolitis/GPT-playground/README.md

 # Q & A Document and websites using GPT models

 This Python app is using the langchain library to search a data directory for PDF documents, extract their text, and store their embeddings using OpenAI's GPT language model.
 Then performs a similarity search on the stored embeddings to retrieve the most relevant documents for a given query.
-Finally, it uses OpenAI's GPT model to answer a user's question including the retrieved source documents.
+Finally, it uses OpenAI's GPT model to answer a user's question including the retrieved source documents it does the same with websites or combine the sources.

 Within this repository there are several scripts created prograsivly during my tests.